Piece for 6/7 Performers

 Performers: Paul Davies, Laura Kenyon, Marc Krause, Wai Shan Vivian Luk, Elaine Mitchener, Tommaso Petrolo, Marley Seville

-With thanks to: Marta Masiero, Ieva Navickaite
+Original cast: Marta Masiero, Ieva Navickaite

 Photography: Foteini Christophilopoulou / Brett Lockwood